AndryRafam/aegis/README.md

 ```
 <h2 align="left"> How to uninstall and clean </h2>

-In terminal, run the following command
+To uninstall NeptuneCrypt, go to the directory NeptuneCrypt or NeptuneCrypt-main and type the following command in terminal (super user mode).

 ```bash
 $ sudo make uninstall